 That was 8 years ago.

 But who was she?
-Mary Mildred Botts was born into slavery in Virginia in 1847.
+Mary Mildred Botts Williams was born into slavery in Virginia in 1847.
 As the grandchild of Prudence Nelson Bell, who had been enslaved by the Cornwells since 1806, Mary’s condition of enslavement—partus sequitur ventrem—followed from her mother and her mother’s mother.
-Her father Seth escaped to Boston when she was 4, and through his remarkable charisma for fundraising, Seth saw his entire family freed: children Oscar, 10, Mary, 7, and Rebecca, 6, his wife Elizabeth, her mother Prudence, and four of Mary’s aunts and uncles.
-The book I'm writing relates their remarkable stories, as I tell:
+Her father Seth, freed name Henry Williams, escaped to Boston when she was 4, and through his remarkable charisma for fundraising, he saw his entire family freed: children Oscar, 10, Mary, 7, and Rebecca, 6, his wife Elizabeth, her mother Prudence, and four of Mary’s aunts and uncles.
+The book Girl in Black and White relates their remarkable stories, as I tell:

 About Mary’s time in the public eye as a stand-in for a fictional heroine, Ida May,